marcsAtSkyhunter/Capper/README.md

 which is the JSON format of the returned value sent to the client.

+The -post argument in launching the server invokes the method locally, from inside the server.
+We can also use the webkey to access our HelloGalaxy service remotely from a command line by using the remoteCall application.
+Launch the server, and enter the following command:

+>node --harmony remoteCall @webkey greet

+This should return "Hello Galaxy" as the answer.

 Next lets create a very simple web page to display the new service in the browser.
 In Capper/apps/HelloGalaxy/ui/index.html, put the following web page:
 ```html
 <html><head>